prxyzksh/prxyzksh/README.md

 #### Introduction

-- I am a Bash/Python developer.
-I work on freelance projects relating to scripting and automation of tasks in linux, file systems, networking, data and regex.
+- I work on freelance projects relating to Bash/Python scripting and automation of tasks in Linux, file systems, networking, data and regex.
 - Below is the scope of projects I undertake and how I can be reached in case you have a shell scripting or data handling task you wish to assign.

 #### Scope of projects/tasks